katcipis/spyglass/README.md

 Spyglass is a monitoring system for websites.
-It is designed as a health checker **spy** that given a set of health check targets will probe them and send results to a Kafka topic and a
+It is designed as a health checker **spy** that given a set of health check targets will probe them and send results to a Kafka topic and **spycollect** which will subscribe to the same Kakfa topic, read the health status messages and save them on PostgreSQL.

 # Development